patelsachin344/My-Notes/Important Questions/JAVASCRIPT QUESTIONS.md

 ### Q..
 What is call Stack ?

-A. JavaScript is single threaded language ,it has one call stack and it can only to one task at a time, this cal stack present in JavaScript engine and all the JavaScript code execute in call stack.
+A. JavaScript is single threaded language ,it has one call stack and it can only do one task at a time, this call stack present in JavaScript engine and all the JavaScript code execute in call stack.

 ### Q..
 What is the call back function?

 A. when we call the function with the arguments, and we give arguments as the function that function calls as a call back function.
 Function that is passed on as argument to another function is called callback function.

 ### Q.. what is the event listener?